magento-hackathon/Hackathon_MageMonitoring/README.md

 * Via modman: `modman remove Hackathon_MageMonitoring`
 * Via composer, remove the line of your composer.json related to `magento-hackathon/hackathon_magemonitoring`

-### How to add a new widget

-- Clone develop branch
-- Have a look at the base interface class Hackathon_MageMonitoring_Model_Widget
-- Create a new class in Model/Widget/$Tab/Mywidget.php
-- Extend from the nearest Abstract class to take care of boilerplate, example: cache widget => extend from Hackathon_MageMonitoring_Model_Widget_CacheStat_Abstract
-- Implement the remaining methods of corresponding child interface, example: cache widget => implement Hackathon_MageMonitoring_Model_Widget_CacheStat
-- Override isActive() if your widget depends on certain conditions.
-- Override initConfig() if your widget wants to use custom user parameters.
-The dashboard dummy widget has some examples.
-- You are done.
-Pull requests welcome. ;)

-Have a look at the existing widgets for more detailed usage.

-### How to add a new watch dog

-- The WatchDog interface is a tiny extension of the Widget interface.
-- It's fine to have a widget class also contain the watch dog implementation.
-- If you (already) extend from Widget_Abstract you only need to implement watch(), with a more specific abstract class it becomes even more easier.
-See Model/Widget/Log/* for details.

-### How to add a new widget or watch dog from another module

-- In your global module config add a widgets node that declares your widget folder.
-See config.xml of this module for details.
-- Now follow the same procedure as for adding a new widget or watch dog, except for the repo cloning part.
-- Drop your shiny new class into the folder your config.xml publishes.
-Compare with folder structure of this module if unsure.

 ### Core Contributors

 - [Sylvain Rayé](https://github.com/diglin)